Improving Liver Disease Diagnosis with SNNDeep: A Custom Spiking Neural Network Using Diverse Learning Algorithms

-The SNMID system, for instance, combined wavelet and histogram based features to classify diverse pathologies, including malaria, breast cancer, and skin lesions, with competitive results, e.g., 91.20\% accuracy for malaria.
-However, its reliance on handcrafted features and the absence of optimization for temporal spike learning limited its scalability \cite{dehariya2021}.
-While these studies confirm the adaptability of SNNs to diverse diagnostic tasks, their potential for liver CT classification remains essentially untapped, representing a clear opportunity for advancement, remains essentially untapped, representing a clear opportunity for advancement \cite{indiveri2009}.
+The SNMID system, for example, combined wavelet and histogram-based features with spiking models to classify diverse medical conditions, including malaria, breast cancer, and skin lesions, achieving competitive performance \cite{dehariya2021}.
+However, such approaches rely heavily on handcrafted features and do not fully exploit temporal spike-based learning, limiting scalability and adaptability.
+Importantly, despite this growing body of work, the application of SNNs to abdominal CT, particularly liver lesion analysis, remains largely unexplored, representing a clear methodological and translational gap \cite{indiveri2009}.